dimkr/nss-tls/README.md

 ## Performance

 DNS over HTTPS is much slower than DNS.
-Therefore, by default, each user's nss-tls instance maintains an internal cache of lookup results.
+Therefore, each nss-tls instance keeps established HTTPS connections open and reuses them.

-However, one may wish to use a system-wide cache; nscd(8) can do that.
+Also, by default, each user's nss-tls instance maintains an internal cache of lookup results.

 To disable the internal cache, use the "cache" build option:

     meson configure -Dcache=false

-To enable system-wide DNS cache on [Debian](http://www.debian.org/) and derivatives:
+One may wish to use a system-wide cache that also covers DNS, instead of the internal cache of nss-tls; nscd(8) can do that.
+To enable system-wide cache on [Debian](http://www.debian.org/) and derivatives:

     apt install unscd

-Set "enable-cache" for "hosts" to "yes" in /etc/nscd.conf.
+Then, set "enable-cache" for "hosts" to "yes" in /etc/nscd.conf.
 Then:

     systemctl enable unscd
     systemctl start unscd